AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.4 LR any name_value_options must be the final options in the list
+      :Trace Unit: FE 7.1.4 LR any name_value_options must be the final options in the list

 #.
 A package_declaration or generic_package_declaration that contains a